vygr/ChrysaLisp/docs/COMMS.md

 # Communications

-In Chrysalisp while it is not forbidden for processes to communicate with shared memory structures, provided they live on the same CPU, the main means that processes use to communicate with each other is via message passing.
+In ChrysaLisp while it is not forbidden for processes to communicate with shared memory structures, provided they live on the same CPU, the main means that processes use to communicate with each other is via message passing.
 Each process on creation is allocated a main mailbox, processes create messages and send these messages between themselves by use of these mailboxes.
 More mailboxes can be allocated, if required, to allow other communication structures to be created.

+All the mailbox and message header structures can be found in the `sys/mail/class.inc` file.

 ## Mailboxes